-During the presidential election following Obama’s tenure in office, Donald Trump successfully exposed and countered the calamitous neocon cabal in both major parties who had dominated the parameters of debate concerning foreign policy.
+During the presidential election following Obama’s tenure in office, Donald Trump successfully exposed and countered the calamitous neocon cabal in both major parties that had dominated the parameters of debate concerning foreign policy.
 He vociferously attacked the interventionist policies that had found a cozy home in the Republican Party, and he relentlessly attacked President Bush for his inability to keep Americans safe prior to 9/11.
-Trump’s onslaught was so damaging to Bush republicanism that Jeb Bush eventually tucked tail and left the race.
+Trump’s onslaught was so damaging to Bush republicanism that Jeb Bush eventually left the primary race humiliated in defeat.

 Trump’s new opponent in the general election was Hillary Clinton.
 The policies of Mrs. Clinton were truly indiscernible from those already defeated neocon interventionists licking their wounds from their primary defeat.
 All Trump had to do was stick to his views and a clear choice would be strictly demarcated.
 If the American people were interested in intervening throughout the world in endless military adventures costing our nation trillions of dollars and thousands of lives, they had a clear choice with Mrs. Clinton.